The Complexity of Relating Quantum Channels to Master Equations: Introduction

-``Hardness'' here is the rigorous complexity-theoretic concept, which will be explained precisely below.
+``Hardness'' here is in the rigorous complexity-theoretic sense, which will be explained more precisely below.
+(See also Refs.~\cite{Papadimitriou,Computers+Intractability}.)
 It concerns the scaling of computational effort as a function of the size of the problem, i.e.\ as a function of the total amount of information required to specify the CPT map.
 But a more refined analysis can break down the overall problem size here into two components: the dimension of the system, and the precision to which the CPT map is specified.
-We will analyse the complexity of the Markovianity problem with respect to both these parameters, and show that the NP-hardness is a consequence of scaling of the dimension.
-We will also show---hinted at already in Ref.~\cite{markovianity}---that for a \emph{fixed} dimension, the Markovianity problem can be decided efficiently in the precision.
-Thus, though the problem in general is (very likely) intractable\footnote{Indeed, we will later extend \cref{thm:main} to prove full equivalence between solving the general Markovianity problem and solving the (in)famous P$=$NP problem.}, in practical contexts arising in realistic experiments, where the dimension is invariably small, the question of whether a given CPT map is consistent with Markovian dynamics can be tested efficiently from a single snapshot in time.
-We will give an explicit algorithm in this case, along with a careful analysis of its scaling.
+We will analyse the complexity of the Markovianity problem with respect to both these parameters, and show that the NP-hardness is a consequence of scaling of the dimension.\footnote{Note that the relevant parameter here is the system dimension, not the number of qubits (the base-2 logarithm of the dimension), as the amount of information required to specify the CPT map---the problem size---scales with the (square of) the dimension.
+The time required to perform process tomography scales only polynomially in the dimension, so is efficient in this context.} We will also show---hinted at already in Ref.~\cite{markovianity}---that for a \emph{fixed} dimension, the Markovianity problem can be decided efficiently in the precision.
+Thus, though the problem in general is (very likely) intractable, in practical contexts arising in current quantum experiments, where the dimension is invariably small, the question of whether a given (family of) CPT map(s) is consistent with Markovian dynamics can be tested efficiently from even a single snapshot in time.
+We will give an explicit algorithm in this case, along with a careful analysis of its scaling: \begin{theorem} For any fixed physical dimension the Markovianity problem can be solved in a run-time that scales polynomially (both in the number of digits to which the entries of the CPT map are specified, and the precision to which the answer should be given). \end{theorem}

-\begin{theorem} For any fixed physical dimension the Markovianity problem can be solved in a run-time that scales polynomially (both in the number of digits to which the entries of the CPT map are specified, and the precision to which the answer should be given). \end{theorem}
+\Cref{thm:main} proves that deciding Markovianity is at least as hard as any problem in the complexity class NP.
+The algorithm of \cref{thm:algorithm} reduces the problem to solving an integer semi-definite program, a problem that is contained in the class NP.
+Together, these results imply that: \begin{corollary} Finding an efficiently computable criterion for Markovianity is equivalent to solving the (in)famous P$=$NP question; proving P$=$NP would imply the algorithm of \cref{thm:algorithm} is efficient, whereas finding any efficiently computable criterion for Markovianity would prove P$=$NP. \end{corollary}